runemalm/ddd-for-python/README.md

     loop.close()
 ```

-For the full shipping context, see code under "examples/webshop/shipping".
+For the full code, see: "examples/webshop/shipping".

 ### Documentation: